openstack/openstack-manuals/doc/networking-guide/source/deploy_scenario4b.rst

   * Instance 2: 192.0.2.12 with MAC address *I2*

+* Instance 1 resides on compute node 1.
+* Instance 2 resides on compute node 2.
+* Both instances use the same provider network.
+* Instance 1 sends a packet to instance 2.

 The following steps involve compute node 1:

 #.
 The instance 1 ``tap`` interface (1) forwards the packet to the VLAN
    bridge ``qbr``.
 The packet contains destination MAC address *I2* because the destination resides on the same network.
 #.
 Security group rules (2) on the provider bridge ``qbr`` handle
    state tracking for the packet.
 #.
 The provider bridge ``qbr`` forwards the packet to the logical VLAN
-   interface ``device.sid`` where *device* references the underlying physical VLAN interface and *sid* contains the provider network segmentation ID.
+   interface ``device.sid`` where *device* references the underlying physical provider interface and *sid* contains the provider network segmentation ID.
 #.
 The logical VLAN interface ``device.sid`` forwards the packet to the
-   physical network infrastructure via the physical VLAN interface.
+   physical network infrastructure via the physical provider interface.

 The following steps involve the physical network infrastructure: